Carmoondedraak/FACT-2021/README.md

 | Kevin Waller   | kevin.waller@student.uva.nl      |
 | Qiao Ren       | qiao.ren@student.uva.nl          |

-## Summary
-TODO

 ### Installation and Setup
-The dependencies to run this projects are described in ```experiments.txt```;
-TODO create and define the procedure for a conda environment in ubuntu/mac;

 ```
 git clone https://github.com/Carmoondedraak/FACT-2021.git
 cd FACT-2021/expVAE_pl